Skip to main content

 Knowledge base

-A knowledge base is your agent’s collection of information that it relies on to answer questions and provide support.
-You can think of it as the agent’s own reference library.
+A knowledge base is your agent's collection of information that it relies on to answer questions and provide support.
+When a user asks a question, the agent searches connected knowledge bases, retrieves the most relevant fragments, and uses this information along with guidelines to generate a response.

 This RAG (Retrieval Augmented Generation) approach ensures accurate, grounded responses based on your actual content.

-Guidelines (Prompting)
+Guidelines

 Guidelines are instructions that define your AI agent's personality, behavior, and response patterns.
-They're essentially sophisticated prompts that shape every interaction.

 Writing effective guidelines